Will Wrk 4 Democracy

 Despite licking proud warrior wounds and my inner cynic threatening a sleeper hold, I am trying to embrace my conviction that all experience is perfect and that opportunity lies in the shadowy gaps.

 I began the summer motivated by anger at the grasping, clinging narcissism that has been incubating in a powerful, fundamentalist Petrie dish for the past 20 years while liberal idealists self-medicated their anxiety and slipped into a semi-coma, leaving democracy a casualty of disenchantment and providing the soil for growing imperialism.

-I joined up.
 I wanted to unseat what I perceived to be the cause of our problems: the moral arrogant further sickened by an insidious mad cowboy disease.
 I got busy for the blue candidate.
 I co-hosted a house party, canvassed neighborhoods, phone-banked, yard-signed and rallied.
 I was invigorated by the electricity and hungry for the communal sense of purpose.
 I ate dissent for breakfast.

 While not yet fully accepting blue guy, I knew red guy embodied much of what I detested: appeasing corporate power, contradictory attempts to preserve marriage while denying a whole faction of our society the right to marry (someone said, "They should have the right to be as miserable as the rest of us") and an intense focus on defending the life of a fetus while allowing thousands of American and Iraqi kids to die for a lie.

 Polarization, division and disconnection were the words written and echoed.
 But the more one-on-one conversations I had as I moved door-to-door, the more I realized those words intentionally kept us from discovering how much we have in common.